bitcoin-s/bitcoin-s/docs/testkit/testkit.md

 val instance = BitcoindRpcTestUtil.instance(versionOpt = Some(bitcoindV))

-//now let's create an rpc client off of that instance val bitcoindRpcClientF = BitcoindRpcTestUtil.startedBitcoindRpcClient(instance, Vector.newBuilder)
+//now let's create an rpc client off of that instance val bitcoindRpcClientF = BitcoindRpcTestUtil.startedBitcoindRpcClient(Some(instance), Vector.newBuilder)

 //yay! it's started.
 Now you can run tests against this.
 //let's just grab the block count for an example